DynamoDS/RevitTestFramework/README.md

 RTF's gui allows you to choose tests from a treeview and to visualize the results of the tests as they are run.
 RTF can also be run as a command line process.
 In either case, the output file from a test run is an nunit results file compatible with many CI systems.

+If you'd like to learn more about the command line options for RTF, you can simply type "RevitTestFrameworkRunner -h" and you'll get something like this:

     Usage: DynamoTestFrameworkRunner [OPTIONS]
     Run a test or a fixture of tests from an assembly.